 - Write-in candidates.

 The amount of seed money that must be raised is equal to 10% of the maximum campaign expenditure limit.
-The seed money requirement and expenditure limit for the 2014 Gubernatorial Election is $265,583.39 (estimate as of July 2017 maybe higher when finalized).
+The seed money requirement and expenditure limit for the 2018 Gubernatorial Election is $265,583.39 (estimate as of July 2017 maybe higher when finalized).

 Seed money must consist of eligible private contributions.
 An eligible private contribution can only be made by an individual and may not exceed $250.
 Accordingly, money from business entities, political action committees, and other organizations or associations may not be counted as seed money.
 An in-kind contribution from an individual may be counted as seed money.